 Their mission is to engage, educate and empower people throughout the world to improve the health and welfare of cats by sharing advice, training and passion.

 For over 50 years they have been raising the standard of treatment and care provided to cats all over the world by veterinary surgeons, boarding cattery operators, those involved in rescue work, breeders and, of course, cat owners.
 They are supported by a panel of feline veterinary medicine experts, with a feline expert behaviour team and a welfare advisory panel to which those with an interest can contribute to ensure information is comprehensive and up to date.

 The website is a fountain of hugely reliable and useful information about the marvellous world of cats and their care and is a must-visit for current and perspective cat-owners.

-London Cat Care and Control Consortium (C4) is a London-wide initiative offering free neutering for cats within the M25 area whose owners receive certain state benefits, are on a low income or are students.
+London Cat Care and Control Consortium (C4) is a London-wide initiative offering free neutering for cats within the M25 area whose owners receive certain state benefits or on a low income.
 The scheme also includes neutering of stray cats being fed temporarily.
 There are thousands of unwanted, neglected and stray cats in London, which results in numerous unwanted kittens and the spread of infectious diseases.
 Their plight could have been - and can be easily - prevented by neutering.